fishsciences/artemis_methods/methods/methods.md

 Valley Project (CVP).
 This water intake is located the southwest portion of the CVP in the Sacramento - San Joaquin River Delta, California, USA [@bowen2004].
-The data used here are from an experiment completed on 2017-08-02, part of a series of live car experiments at the CVP in coordination with the Tracy Fish Collection Facility in August-September of 2017.
+The data used here are from an experiment completed on 2017-08-02, part of a series of live car experiments at the CVP in coordination with the TFCF in August-September of 2017.
 All water filtering, eDNA extraction, and qPCR analysis procedures associated with the experiment followed those described in @schumer_utilizing_2019.
 100 live (cultured) Delta Smelt were placed in a rigid, meshed enclosure (the "live car") and suspended from the primary louvers in the intake channel.
 Two sets of three water samples each were taken